Are you curious about how to validate your content ideas with a content MVP?

 5. Distribute: give the people what they want

 Now you know how to validate your content ideas, it’s over to you.
-Share your content ideas with your audience, see what they like, and then go create it for them!
+Share your content ideas with your audience, see what they like, and then go make it for them!

 There is an even better way to save time with your content repurposing, and that’s by investing in specialist help.
-At Content 10x we provide expert content repurposing services which can help your content reach more people and get maximum results.
-Check out our services to learn more.
+At Content 10x, we provide expert content repurposing services that can help your content reach more people and get maximum results.
+Visit our services to learn more.